Cumberland County Council (New South Wales): Origin

+Overview

 Its responsibilities were primarily limited to town planning on the metropolitan scale.
 As is the case of all other county councils in New South Wales, Cumberland County Council was not elected by the people, but rather was elected by councillors of the various local governments within the county.
 The council consisted of 10 councillors each elected to a single constituency: No. 1 (Sydney), No. 2 (Marrickville, Canterbury), No. 3 (Randwick, Botany, Woollahra, Waverley), No. 4 (Rockdale, Hurstville, Kogarah, Sutherland), No. 5 (Strathfield, Ashfield, Burwood, Leichhardt, Drummoyne, Concord), No. 6 (Auburn, Bankstown, Holroyd, Parramatta), No. 7 (Mosman, Manly, North Sydney, Warringah), No. 8 (Hunter's Hill, Hornsby, Ku-ring-gai, Lane Cove, Ryde), No. 9 (Blacktown, Penrith, Baulkham Hills, Windsor) and No. 10 (Fairfield, Camden, Liverpool, Campbelltown, and parts of Wollondilly and Wollongong).

 In 1948 the Council published the County of Cumberland planning scheme, a framework for accommodating expected postwar growth in the Sydney Basin.
 The objectives of the County Council were often in conflict with the aims of many State Government departments.
 For instance, the County Council's plans called for a green belt to encircle metropolitan Sydney, while the NSW Housing Commission wished to use much of this land to build new low-density public housing estates in areas such as Blacktown and Liverpool.
 As a result, the Cumberland County Council was dissolved in 1964.

+On Thursday 4 July 1963, the Cumberland County Council adopted a report by chief planner Rod Fraser and opposed the expressway recommendations of the 1961 De Leuw Cather (DLC) Geometric Design Study, which was commissioned by and reproduced the complete system of future expressways "as first proposed by the Department of Main Roads in 1948".
+On 5 July 1963, The Minister for Highways Pat Hills called on the Cumberland County Council to make constructive criticisms of the newly proposed expressway.
+Rod Fraser published a 23 page report in 1964 critiquing the 1961 plan.
+However, while he was in the process of forming the State Planning Authority (one purpose of which was to absorb the CCC), Pat Hills reportedly instructed Mr. Ashton to ensure Rod Fraser's report was "pulped", as it was "political dynamite".

 Its metropolitan planning functions were taken over by a new body, the State Planning Authority, which has since been superseded by a succession of state government planning departments.
 As of 2024, the planning department is the Department of Planning, Housing and Infrastructure.

+County of Cumberland Planning Scheme (1951)

+The County of Cumberland Planning Scheme was perhaps the first attempt at a complete town plan for Sydney.

+The County Roads in the County of Cumberland Planning Scheme were the "Council's greatest administrative problem ever since the Scheme took effect in 1951."